plai-group/manifesto/README.md

 ## Positive Space

-[Positive space](http://positivespace.ubc.ca/) is UBC's phrase for no spaces that don't allow bullying, racism, sexism, classicism, etc.  The PLAI group is one such space.
-We do, however, have a sense of anything-goes sense of humor and I swear more than I should.
+[Positive space](http://positivespace.ubc.ca/) is UBC's phrase for no spaces that don't allow bullying, racism, sexism, classicism, etc.  The PLAI group is one such space and I take the underlying intent and message of positive space very seriously.
+We do, however, have a sense of anything-goes sense of humor, I hate political correctness which has nothing to do with a place being a positive space, and I swear more than I should.

 ## FAQ